Coherent-All-Sky-Monitor/CAsMan/README.md

 # CASM Assembly Manager (CAsMan)

-CASM Assembly Manager is a tool designed to manage and visualize the sequence of parts in the assembly process.
+CASM Assembly Manager is a collection of scripts to manage and visualize the sequence of parts in the assembly process.
 It allows users to input parts via barcode scanning or enter manually, storing them in a local database with timestamps for future reference and analysis.

 - **Generate Bar codes**: Generate Bar codes for parts.
 - **Local Database Storage**: Store parts with timestamps using SQLite.